ItachiSRD/Task-Management/README.md

 MeTac is a full-stack task management application with a Dockerized backend, frontend, and PostgreSQL database.
 This document provides the essential Docker commands to build, run, and manage the project.

+### Tests Have not been implemented for everything due to time constraints

 ---